Spuddya7x/PulseSurfer/readme.md

 },

-"DEVELOPER_TIP_PERCENTAGE": 0 // In % terms, this is a tip for the developers.
-This goes towards further development of the bot.
-This is placed on top of a mandatory 0.05% fee.
+"DEVELOPER_TIP_PERCENTAGE": 0 // // In percent, 0 = no tip.
+This is added to the 0.05% fixed fee.
 }

 ```